thmStarKiller/thomas-nicoli/GOOGLE_SEARCH_CONSOLE_SETUP.md

 # Google Search Console Setup Guide

+This guide will walk you through setting up3.
+Wait for deployment to complete
+5. Return to Google Search Console and click **Verify**

+### Method 3: HTML File Upload

+1. Google will provide an HTML file to download
+2. Upload it to your `public/` folder in your project
+3. Commit and push to GitHub (this will trigger a Cloudflare deployment)
+4. Verify the file is accessible at: `https://thomas-nicoli.com/google[verification-code].html`
-This guide will walk you through setting up Google Search Console for **thomas-nicoli.pages.dev** and submitting your sitemap for Google indexing.
+5. Return to Google Search Console and click **Verify**arch Console for **thomas-nicoli.com** and submitting your sitemap for Google indexing.

 ---